Qualifying For A Mortgage: The Basics

 Improve Your Credit

 Your credit score significantly affects your ability to get a home loan.
-Take a few steps to improve your credit to help you qualify for more loan types and unlock lower interest rates.
+Take a few steps to repair your credit to help you qualify for more loan types and unlock lower interest rates.
 Here are three easy ways to get started on the path to better credit.

 - Make all your payments on schedule.
 The easiest way to raise your credit score is to build a history of on-time payments.
 Write down when each of your loan and credit card payments is due and make at least the minimum payment every time.
+If available, you could also enroll in autopay for some of your loans.

 - Watch your credit utilization.
 Do you put too much money on your credit cards each month?
 If so, lenders see you as a riskier candidate.
 Try to use no more than 30% of your total available credit each month to see the biggest increase in your score.